sushmaakoju/nlp-final-2021-pcl-semeval2022-task/README.md

 # nlp-final-2021-pcl-semeval2022-task

 NLP Fall 2021, CU Boulder Final project
-## December 2021 - SemEval 2022
+## December 2021 - SemEval 2022 PCL Task 4

 ### References:
-1. <a href="https://sites.google.com/view/pcl-detection-semeval2022/">SemEval 2022 Patronizing and Condescending Language Detection (PCL)</a>
+1. <a href="https://sites.google.com/view/pcl-detection-semeval2022/">SemEval 2022 Patronizing and Condescending Language Detection (PCL) Task 4</a>
 2. <a href="https://github.com/Perez-AlmendrosC/dontpatronizeme">dontpatronizeme Dataset : Patronizing and Condescending Language Detection</a>

 We are a team of 2: Sushma Akoju and Waad Alharthi.
 Each of us explored broadly among most approaches as discussed in homework.
 We attempt each of following approaches and conducted training and predictions for NER task: